Find Grad Schools

 8 Yearly Graduations

 University of Florida tops the list of the most popular school in the U.S. for forestry, general majors who are seeking their doctor's degree.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in forestry, general from UF.
-About 60% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #2